To view this article

-I’ve sometimes mentioned in my articles about autophagy that the body uses about 15 grams of protein to keep basic functions (like the heartbeat) going, and that therefore, amounts below that will not stop autophagy.
+I’ve mentioned in my articles about autophagy that the body uses 15 grams of protein to keep basic functions (like the heartbeat) going, and that therefore, amounts below that will not stop autophagy.
 I wanted to clarify how this works, and why it matters.

 Imagine for a moment that you are a vegan eating an extremely low protein diet (you’re living on lettuce and celery.)
 (I know that’s not how vegans really eat, but bear with me.)

 So, you eat a bunch of lettuce and celery, and get only 10 grams of protein a day.
 But your body needs 15 grams to keep your heart beating.
 So –— no problem —— it goes into autophagy to get the other 5 grams it needs to keep the heart beating.
 (Which is great for the body, because it gets the building blocks for those proteins by scavenging debris, bacteria and viruses out of the cells.)

 So if you were eating a diet that low in protein, you would be in constant autophagy.
 Of course, being in constant autophagy for longer than a several-day fast is NOT good.
 The body loves and needs protein.
 (That’s why it resorts to autophagy when deprived of it, to make some of its own out of cellular debris).
 And as Dr. Valter Longo pointed out, it’s not the fast that creates stem cells and give you a new immune system after several days of no food, it’s the re-feed after the fast.
 (One reason that a week of fasting should ALWAYS be followed by a two week re-feed of very high nutrient food) (But hopefully this clarifies why people who are fasting don’t need to panic if they accidentally ingest a couple of grams of protein.
 Autophagy will go on.